 - Stewardship and Outreach

 NACD’s breakout sessions are some of the most popular activities among attendees at the meeting.
-Please help us spread the word about this opportunity and consider submitting a proposal.

 Proposals will be evaluated based on the innovation and quality of the proposal; its relevance to one of the themes; and the applicability to districts across the country.
 Preference will be given to proposals submitted by a district, state association or partner.